The Bankrate promise

 Passive funds may sound simple and even a little boring, but they have consistently beaten actively managed funds over long time periods.
 There will always be a few active funds that outperform their benchmark over short time periods, but very few will do so consistently over the long term.

 Types of mutual funds

-There are many different mutual funds available to investors and it can be confusing to inexperienced investors to navigate them all.
+There are many different mutual funds available and it can be confusing to navigate them all.
 Let’s take a look at some of the more popular types of funds.